3manuel0/2dPlatformerGame/README.md

 ## My Game's license:

-### ⛔ **No License – All Rights Reserved (2025).**

-⚠️ You are free to view and explore the code, but copying, modifying, distributing, or using it in any form is **strictly prohibited** without my explicit permission.
+You are free to view and explore the code.
+Copying, modifying, distributing, or using it in any form is strictly prohibited without the explicit permission of the author.

+© 2025 3manuel0

 ## Raylib License: